raspberrypi/documentation/configuration/wireless/access-point-routed.md

 ```
 Once your Raspberry Pi has restarted, search for WiFi networks with your wireless client.
 The network SSID you specified in file `/etc/hostapd/hostapd.conf` should now be present, and it should be accessible with the specified password.

-If SSH is enabled on the Raspberry Pi, it should be possible to connect to from your wireless client as follows, assuming the `pi` account is present: `ssh pi@192.168.4.1` FIXME or `ssh pi@gw.wlan`
+If SSH is enabled on the Raspberry Pi, it should be possible to connect to from your wireless client as follows, assuming the `pi` account is present: `ssh pi@192.168.4.1` or `ssh pi@gw.wlan`

 If your wireless client has access to your Raspberry Pi (and the Internet), congratulations on your new access point!